-2 community-led projects to address serious youth violence have commenced in the city, in Moss Side, Hulme and Rusholme and in Cheetham.
-These projects have developed responses to serious violence with their local communities.
-Initially listening to communities identify their local priorities and then working with communities to deliver community-based services in response to those needs.
+Community-led projects to address serious youth violence have commenced in Moss Side, Hulme, Rusholme and Cheetham.
+These projects have developed responses to serious violence with their local communities, initially listening to communities identify their local priorities and then working with communities to deliver community-based services in response to those needs.

-Communities told us that they were concerned about
+Communities told us that they were concerned about:

 - Negative perception of the local area driven by detrimental press coverage

-- Lack of employment and opportunity.
+- Lack of employment and opportunity

 - Systemic racism

-- Normalisation of weapons and violence
+- Normalisation of weapons and violence.